itu-p1203/itu-p1203/README.md

 ## Extensions

-For evaluation of non-standard codecs (H.265/HEVC or VP9), you can use the [extension provided by TU Ilmenau](https://github.com/Telecommunication-Telemedia-Assessment/itu-p1203-codecextension).
+For evaluation of non-standard codecs (H.265/HEVC or VP9), you can use the [extension provided by TU Ilmenau](https://github.com/Telecommunication-Telemedia-Assessment/itu-p1203-codecextension) as a drop-in replacement.

+It is also possible to use the [AVQBits|M0 model from TU Ilmenau](https://github.com/Telecommunication-Telemedia-Assessment/p1204_3_extensions) for the Pv component to generate the O.22 video quality scores, then use them as input to the P.1203.3 quality integration module.
+This has support for HEVC and VP9 codecs up to 4K resolution and 60fps.

+For a more accurate bitstream model, the [P.1204.3 model](https://github.com/Telecommunication-Telemedia-Assessment/bitstream_mode3_p1204_3) can be used, again to generate O.22 scores for input to P.1203.3.
+Here, Amendment 1 Appendix 2 should be enabled for P.1203.

 ## Acknowledgement